MHSanaei/3x-ui/README.md

 - Login notification
 - CPU threshold notification
 - Threshold for Expiration time and Traffic to report in advance
-- Support client report if client's telegram username is added to the end of `email` like 'test123@telegram_username'
+- Support client report menu if client's telegram username added to the user's configurations
 - Support telegram traffic report searched with UID (VMESS/VLESS) or Password (TROJAN) - anonymously
 - Menu based bot
 - Search client by email ( only admin )
 - Check all inbounds
 - Check server status
-- Check Exhausted users
+- Check depleted users
 - Receive backup by request and in periodic reports

 # A Special Thanks To